radifar/radifar.github.io/content/posts/2023-05-07-molecular-interaction-revisited.md

 Figure 2.
 From protein-ligand complex to noncovalent interaction identification to interaction fingerprint in the form of bitstring. (picture taken and modified from [Racz et al. 2018](https://doi.org/10.1186/s13321-018-0302-y))

 Although seemingly simple, the bitstring can be used to score the protein-ligand complex and enrich hits in a virtual screening campaign result.
-This is possible because bitstring is a summary of the interaction between protein and ligand, and thus comparing the bitstring of a test ligand against the bitstring of known actives will reveal the potential activity of the test ligand.
+This is possible because bitstring is a summary or simple description of the interaction between protein and ligand, and thus comparing the bitstring of a test ligand against the bitstring of known actives will reveal the potential activity of the test ligand.
 Some of the commonly used similarity coefficient are Tanimoto / Jaccard coefficient, Euclidean distance, Manhattan distance, etc.

 Now I would like to summarise the NCI that I would like to cover in our DSL.
 And to make this work easier I will begin with summarising the interaction covered by Fingerprintlib / IChem, PLIP, Arpeggio, ProLIF, and FingeRNAt.